 To learn more and answer the survey before Nov.
 22, visit www.letstalkcoquitlam.ca/sportsfields.

 Spani Outdoor Pool is entering its 50th year of service and the City has identified the renewal of the pool as a priority project in the Parks, Recreation and Culture Master Plan and the Aquatic Services and Infrastructure Strategy.

 As part of the implementation of the Town Centre Park Master Plan, the city is proposing improvements to the Lake Loop area at Lafarge Lake.
 The concept plan includes a number of enhancements aimed at increasing the type of activities, improving accessibility and building capacity, while also enhancing safety and security on the Lake Loop Tail.

 Have your say about what’s happening in Coquitlam by signing up for Viewpoint, our online survey community:

 Any Coquitlam resident aged 16 and up can sign up.
 All answers are confidential.

 Fill out the form to join the Viewpoint community!
 You can opt-out at any time by selecting the "unsubscribe" button at the bottom of the survey emails.

 Note that City Council, City employees, and their immediate family members are excluded.

-Coquitlam recently launched an engagement page at letstalkcoquitlam.ca
+Coquitlam has launched an engagement portal at letstalkcoquitlam.ca.